VolumeZer0/cse15L-lab-reports-fa24/index.md

     khangtran@Khangs-MacBook-Pro ~ % cd lecture1
     khangtran@Khangs-MacBook-Pro lecture1 %
     ```
     Output? - No output but it does on the next line what directory it has gone into.
-By also writting `pwd` it displays a new working         directory (`/Users/khangtran/lecture1`)
+By also writting `pwd` it displays a new working         directory (`/Users/khangtran/lecture1`).

-    Error? - No, after inputing cd along with a directory as its argument it then proceeds to move into that directory
+    Error? - No, after inputing cd along with a directory as its argument it then proceeds to move into that directory.

   * _path to a file as argument_